vikaspattathe/bikeIndexApi/README.md

 # Bike Index API
 This project provides a RESTful API for searching and filtering stolen bikes from the BikeIndex website.
 It allows users to query and retrieve information about stolen bikes based on location, manufacturer,duration and range.

+# Project Resources

+    api.py             --------> Source code which has API definition for all the REST API endpoints. bike_index.py      --------> Python code which has the all the relevant functions to call bike_index third party service gpt.py             --------> Python code which has functions to make Open AI API calls to retrieve manufacturers details. main.py            --------> Entry point of the project.
+    Dockerfile         --------> Docker file which details the steps for creating a docker container requirements.txt   --------> Txt file which has all the dependent libraries listed. swagger.yaml       --------> OpenAPI definition contract
+    test               --------> folder with all the respective unit test cases.

 # Features
 Stolen Bike Search: Easily search for stolen bikes with the below parameters.